Ready to find the perfect college degree?

-A lot goes into choosing a master’s degree program to pursue.
+A lot goes into choosing a master’s degree program.
 For many future graduate students, this decision includes their intended career path, personal goals and even whether or not the program requires a thesis or dissertation.
-In light of that, students who are considering a master’s program should understand what a thesis or dissertation is and what role they play in their graduate studies.
+In light of that, students considering a master’s program should understand what a thesis or dissertation is and what role they play in their graduate studies.

 What is a Thesis and Dissertation?

 Both the thesis and the dissertation are long independent research papers.
-However, the thesis is a masters-level research paper, while the dissertation is a research document for doctoral students.
+The thesis is a master’s-level research paper.
+The dissertation is a research document for doctoral students.

 Students in programs that require a thesis or dissertation cannot graduate until these documents are written and approved by their academic department.
 According to GoGrad.org, the length of these documents varies from school to school.
 However, students in thesis programs can generally expect to write between 50 and 100 pages.

 The purpose of these documents is to demonstrate what the graduate student has learned.
 However, it’s also important to note that the thesis should demonstrate that the graduate student has made some independent conclusions based on his or her research.
-It represents growth in thinking and understanding, and ideally, the thesis adds to the body of research within the student’s chosen fields.
+It represents growth in thinking and understanding.
+Ideally, the thesis adds to the body of research in the student’s chosen field.
 However, not all master’s programs require their students to write a dissertation.
 It depends on the degree.

 What Is the Purpose of the Degree?